Planned Development

 Case Notes

-This staff report consists of four sections -- Project Description, Zoning Exceptions, Community Benefits, and Criteria for Approval of a Planned Development.
+This staff report consists of five sections -- Project Background, Project Description, Zoning Exceptions, Community Benefits, and Criteria for Approval of a Planned Development.

 --PROJECT DESCRIPTION--

-Heyoh Design + Development is proposing the construction of a 650-unit residential development called Cardinal Place on a 32.4-acre site comprised of 2805 Delrose Drive and 0 Riverside Road (Parcel IDs # 082MC02603 and 037).
-The dwelling unit composition would be an estimated 570 multifamily units in six, four-story apartment buildings located towards the center of the subject property with 80 townhouse units along the perimeter.
-There would be two entry/exit access points on Delrose Drive to the south, one entry/exit on Riverside Road to the east, and there would be a pedestrian-exclusive access point to Brooks Avenue to the north.
-The proposal includes recreational amenities within the development such as walking paths, a swimming pool, pickleball courts, natural and open play areas, and a community garden.
+Heyoh Design + Development is proposing the construction of a 620-unit residential development called Cardinal Place on an approximately 31.34-acre site comprised of 2805 Delrose Drive and 0 Riverside Road (Parcel IDs # 082MC02603 and 037).
+The dwelling unit composition would be an estimated 480 multifamily units in five, four-story apartment buildings located towards the center of the subject property with 140 townhouse units within the north and southwest areas of the property.
+There would be two two-way access points on Delrose Drive to the south, and two pedestrian-exclusive access points on Brooks Avenue to the north and Riverside Road to the east

 Per Article 16.7.D.2, exceptions from district regulations may be granted for planned developments if the exceptions: